AlexInCube/Eventica/docs/latest/README.md

 If you have problems or find a bug, please [create an issue](https://github.com/AlexInCube/Eventica/issues).

 You can support me on [Patreon](https://www.patreon.com/c/alexincube).
-I will be thrilled with your appreciation.
+I'd be happy to have your support.

 ## License {docsify-ignore}